boyter/boyter.org/content/posts/unicode-support-what-does-that-actually-mean.md

 * Oh and you need to consider localization
 * As well as normalization where a following diacritical mark can make what appears to be a single character multiple
 * Even big players implement different versions in the same tools including Microsoft, Google and Mozilla
+* There are also potential security issues that can come from not getting things right
 * There *can* be non trivial performance costs to support unicode

 So what to do?
 Well the first is obviously use well supported libraries that solve this problem for you.
 However be aware of the limitations they have.
 Know what case folding it supports for instance.
 I'd also suggest not claiming to have unicode support unless you are very explicit with what you support, or know in advance what the user expects.
 I would be inclined to ask "Can you develop that point please?" when faced with this question.